Slowcooker Split Pea Soup

 Prepare & Cook

-- Rinse the peas thoroughly in a colander.
-Check carefully for foreign objects.
+1. Rinse the peas thoroughly in a colander.
+Check carefully for foreign objects (rare but unpleasant).

-- Layer ingredients (except parsley) in slow cooker IN THE ORDER LISTED in the ingredient list (important!).
-NOTE: feel free to treat the mirepoix (onion, celery, carrot) as one ingredient.
+5. Layer ingredients (except parsley, salt, and croutons) in slow cooker IN THE ORDER LISTED in the ingredient list.

-- Cover and cook on high 4 to 5 hours, or on low 8 to 10 hours.
-DO NOT STIR FOR THE FIRST 2 HOURS.
+7. Cover and cook on high 4 to 5 hours, or on low 8 to 10 hours.
+Do not disturb for the first 2 hours.

 Finish & Serve

-- When the hocks have cooled just enough to handle, hand-pull them to separate the meat.
-Discard everything but the meat.
+1. When the hocks have cooled enough to handle, hand-pull them to separate the meat.
 Dice or shred the meat and mix it back into the pot.
+This is the last chance to check for bone fragments.
+Discard the bones, fat & skin*.

-- Serve garnished with croutons, or maybe some hearty tearing-bread on the side.
-Store-bought croutons can be pretty good, but if you're feeling adventurous...
+4. Serve garnished with croutons, or maybe some hearty tearing-bread on the side.
+Store-bought croutons can be pretty good, but making your own is always an option: ourbestbites.com/sourdough-garlic-herb-croutons .

 Recipe Notes